 Consider Hermes, best known (along with Coyote) of the Trickster gods.
 Hermes invented language.
 A lucky find is a gift from Hermes.
 In his role as messenger of the gods he is in a sense the archetypal figure that connects the other archetypes to each other.
 Only Hermes (whose grandson is that other great liar of Greek myth, Odysseus) moves between regions of divine experience or human potential that are so perfect and normally distinct from each other.
 Similarly, Legba translates among the spheres of the Fon gods of West Africa.

 Hermes travels between these worlds and ours, from which he leads the dead into the underworld (psychologically speaking, the unconscious).
 Thus the Greeks called him the psychopomp, or guide of souls, who delivers them, writes Hyde, “into whatever world or mental state lies across the line…the underworld of sleep, dream, story, myth.”
 But he is also the “disenchanter or awakening angel” who can lead Persephone and Eurydice back out of the darkness.

-Without Hermes and his tricks, such as farting in Apollo’s face, there is no communication (literally “to make common”), only individuals, deities or nations so separate from each other, and from themselves, that they can only project their own unconscious darkness upon each other.
+Without Hermes and his tricks, such as farting in Apollo’s face, there is no communication (literally “to make common”).
+There are only individuals, deities or nations so separate from each other, and from themselves, that they can only project their own unconscious darkness upon each other.